 Secure web browser: Tor Browser

-If security is the name of the game, consider installing Tor Browser.
+If security is the name of the game, consider installing Tor Browser on your new PC.
 This is a modified version of Firefox that protects your identity and personal information by redirecting web traffic through a series of encrypted notes scattered throughout the world.
 This prevents your activity being monitored, prevents information like bank details being intercepted, and conceals your location.

 Download here: Tor Browser